ufz/ogs/Documentation/ProjectFile/prj/time_loop/global_process_coupling/max_iteration/i_max_iteration.md

-Defines the maximum number of the iterations of the un-coupling loop.
+Defines the maximum iteration number of the coupling loop of the staggered scheme.